Microsoft fans shouldn't have to be defending Windows 10's ads

 Reading time icon 5 min. read

-Read the affiliate disclosure page to find out how can you help MSPoweruser effortlessly and without spending any money.
-Read more
+Read our disclosure page to find out how can you help MSPoweruser sustain the editorial team Read more

 Last weekend I penned a piece about Microsoft’s advertising practices in Windows 10.
 I noted that the firm was traveling down a slippery slope, slowly escalating the level of advertising seen in each version of Windows from levels which could be seen as kinda-sorta- helpful to useful tips to ads which limited themselves to native apps to full blown advertising in the OS.

-Paul Thurrott over at Petri has an article on why he thinks this is happening that you can read if you’re interested.
-I’m not going to rehash it and talk about what’s going on.
+Paul Thurrott over at Petri has an article on why he thinks this is happening that you can read if you’re interested.ย I’m not going to rehash it and talk about what’s going on.
 What I’m going to focus on today are the most common defenses leveled by some media pundits and Windows fans in order to diminish the complaints.

 “But Apple and Google do it too”